ogzkesk/EonAd-Admob-playBilling/README.md

 ```

-* To make available user can buy that item again :
+* In order for the user to purchase the product again :
-* Note : PurchaseIap you gonna get from listen() function when user buy any inapp product

 ```kotlin
     Iap.getInstance().consume(PurchaseIap){ error ->